-Acid-producing bacteria in the mouth cause dental decay by breaking down fermentable sugars such as glucose, fructose and lactose.
+Toothache has numerous causes.
+Most commonly, acid-producing bacteria in the mouth cause dental decay by breaking down fermentable sugars such as glucose, fructose and lactose.
 The resultant acids then corrode the tooth enamel.
 The pain of toothache is caused by the exposure of tooth nerve endings.

-Toothache caused by a cavity requires a visit to the dentist.
 The tooth will not mend itself.
 If pain does eventually lessen, the nerve ending may have ‘died’.
 However the tooth decay will still be present and the tooth will continue decaying unless a dentist treats the tooth.
 Pain intensifies when there is infection in the surrounding tissues.

 You can help prevent toothache by regular brushing and flossing.
 Fluoride can help prevent tooth decay.
 In Australia sufficient fluoride is obtained from fluoride-containing toothpaste and fluoride in the water supply.

 Although good oral hygiene is important, other reasons such as hereditary factors and lack of saliva can also cause tooth decay.
 Saliva helps prevent tooth decay because it neutralises the acids produced by carbohydrate food breakdown, and its enzymes help clear carbohydrates and bacteria from the mouth.
 Sugar-free gum stimulates saliva production.
+Dehydration reduces saliva production.

 ‘Sensitive teeth’ tends to be a term used for teeth that are painful when exposed to extremes of temperature.
 The reason is unknown.
 People with sensitive teeth often have different responses to special toothpastes for sensitive teeth and may have to try a variety of products before they find one that suits them.